RyannKim327/chat-app/Readme.md

 ```HTML
 <link rel="stylesheet" href="/source/styles.css">
 ```
 > You may also use the script here.
 Same method as this example.
+The logic behindi this program is to use the API method to get the data from the server of the website, and call it thru the fetch method.
+In this case, the backend and the frontend connects to each other.
+I use JSON as database of the program, to easily manage thru nosq; method.

+---
+> Wanna be one of us, kindly join with us by clicking the link, attached to this repository.
+---
+### Disclaimer
+> This program is developed to enhance my knowledge, regarding in web development, also to enhance and to expand my knowledge in programming.
+This program also helps me not just to look for what I know, but to seek more.